dxdxdt/proone/doc/dev_notes.md

 exit when SIGINT is received for debugging purposes only.
 You can also see some code size reduction from removing the handling of the signal as well.

-### Using SSH Subchannel for Transfering Binary Data
+### Using SSH Subchannel for Transferring Binary Data
 Data transfer over a SSH session can be optimised by using a separate SSH channel for data transfer.
 The current implementation uses the data transfer method using commands available on the host such as echo and base64.
-This method is slow and expensive, even for regular PCs, but it's the only feasible method of transfering binary data over telnet connections.
+This method is slow and expensive, even for regular PCs, but it's the only feasible method of transferring binary data over telnet connections.

 On a SSH connection, however, multiple channels can be created.
 Once the availability of the commands are checked, a separate channel can be opened for